Lepton Particle

 • Context:

-• It can be range form being a Charged Leptons (also known as electron-like leptons) and Neutral Leptons (better known as neutrinos).
+• It can be range from being a Charged Leptons (also known as electron-like leptons) and Neutral Leptons (better known as neutrinos).

 • It can combine with other particles to form various composite particles, such as atoms and positronium, in the case of charged leptons.